 Students may appeal loss of eligibility for financial aid.
 Instructions for submitting a Satisfactory Academic Progress Appeal are available on the Web for students wishing to have their aid reinstated.
 The appeal must be filed by the deadline specified in the letter of suspension, even if the student believes an error has been made in their case.
 The completed appeal must be submitted to the director of financial aid, who will present it to the SAP Appeals Committee.
 The Financial Aid Office will notify the student in writing within five business days following the decision by the appeals committee.

 The student is required to submit their appeal in writing.
 The appeal must include the following information:

 If the appeal is approved, the student will be expected to adhere to the units and courses specified in the academic plan portion of the appeal.
 The academic plan will be closely monitored by the Financial Aid Office staff.
 Failure to follow the courses and units outlined may constitute the basis for future denial of financial aid.

 A student who has failed to make satisfactory progress but who has appealed financial aid suspension and has had eligibility for aid reinstated is placed on financial aid probation.
-Clear financial aid eligibility will be regained when they are again in compliance with the satisfactory academic progress standard.
+Clear financial aid eligibility will be regained when they are again in compliance with the SAP standard.